LET OUR VIRGINIA CAR ACCIDENT ATTORNEYS HELP YOU MOVE FORWARD

 Bruising or Swelling of The Brain

-If the car accident resulted in a head injury, you may experience bruising or swelling of the brain.
+If the car accident resulted in a head injury, you might experience bruising or swelling of the brain.
 Bruising or swelling could also lead to restricted blood flow to the brain.
 This can cause dizziness, confusion, seizures, and coma.

 Spinal Cord Injury